Hangman's Bridge & Vigilante Justice

 More about this marker.
 As explained on the historical marker, it could not be placed at the site of Hangman’s Bridge.
 Hangman's Bridge is 1½ miles east of Markleeville on Highway 89.

 Credits.
-This page was last revised on April 14, 2018.
-This page originally submitted on April 10, 2018, by Frank Gunshow Sanchez of Hollister, California.
-This page has been viewed 132 times since then.
+This page was last revised on April 13, 2019.
+It was originally submitted on April 10, 2018, by Frank Gunshow Sanchez of Hollister, California.
+This page has been viewed 222 times since then and 34 times this year.
 Photos: 1, 2. submitted on April 10, 2018.
 3. submitted on April 14, 2018, by J. J. Prats of Powell, Ohio. • Andrew Ruppenstein was the editor who published this page.

 Editor’s want-list for this marker.
 Photos of today’s Hangman’s bridge • Can you help?